Mobile Impurity in a Two-Leg Bosonic Ladder: Mobile Impurity in a Two Leg Bosonic Ladder

 Using the bosonization framework, the Hamiltonian of the ladder is given by

 with

 and

-The cosine term \cite{Giamarchi_bosonization,Naushad_Ladder_Impurity} opens a gap in the antisymmetric sector when $K_a > 1/4$.
-This massive phase for the antisymmetric phase excitations signals the existence of phase coherence across the two legs of the ladder, with exponentially decreasing correlations for the antisymmetric density-density correlations.
-The symmetric sector is described by the usual TLL Hamiltonian, and has powerlaw correlations.
-A numerical calculation of the TLL parameters for the massless phase can be found in \cite{crepin_bosonic_ladder_phase_diagram}.
+$K_{s,a}$ and $u_{s,a}$ are known as Luttinger parameters and control the properties of the bosonic ladder.
+The cosine term \cite{Giamarchi_bosonization,Naushad_Ladder_Impurity} opens a gap $\Delta_a$ in the antisymmetric sector when $K_a > 1/4$.
+This massive phase for the antisymmetric mode signals the existence of phase coherence across the two legs of the ladder, with exponentially decreasing correlations for the antisymmetric density-density correlations.
+The symmetric sector is described by the usual TLL Hamiltonian, and has power-law correlations.
+A numerical calculation of the TLL parameters for the massless phase can be found in Ref. \cite{crepin_bosonic_ladder_phase_diagram}.

-\section{Analytical solution for weak coupling}
+\section{Analytical solution for weak coupling ($U<<\Delta_a$)}

 Let us now investigate the full Hamiltonian (\ref{eq:hamtot}) (or (\ref{eq:hamdiscrete})) to compute the Green's function of the impurity (\ref{eq:greenimp}).

 Using (\ref{eq:2eq1c}) the interaction term $H_{\text{coup}}$ with the impurity in terms of the $d_s$ and $d_a$ becomes